 The NOAA EFH mapper website was consulted in July 2021 to generate an initial listing of the species and life history stages for which the Barren Island project area could potentially constitute EFH.
 This potential list was then screened in comparison to EFH textual descriptions and maps linkable from EFH mapper.
-The list was finalized in coordination with NMFS on August 11, 2021 and is provided in Table 2.
+The list was finalized in coordination with NMFS on August 11, 2021, and is provided in Table 5.

-Table 2: List of Species and Life History Stage to be Evaluated
+Table 5.
+List of Species and Life History Stage to be Evaluated

-Species Life History Stage
+Charica Life History Stage

-Tally Eggs Larvae Juveniles Adults
+Species Eggs Larvae Juveniles Adults

-Bony Fish
+Bony F ish

-1 Atlantic butterfish (Peprilus triacanthus) Χ Χ Х
+Atlantic butterfish ( Peprilus triacanthus ) Х Х Х

-2 Black sea bass (Centropristus striata) Х Х
+Black sea bass (Centropristus striata) Х Х

-3 Bluefish (Pomatomus saltatrix) Х Х
+Bluefish ( Pomatomus saltatrix ) Х Х

-4 Scup (Stenotomus chrysops) Х Х
+Scup (Stenotomus chrysops) Х Х

-5 Summer flounder (Paralicthys dentatus) 2 Х Х Х
+Summer flounder (Paralicthys dentatus) Х Х Х

-6 Windowpane flounder (Scopthalmus Х Х
+Windowpane flounder ( Scopthalmus aquosus) Х Х

-aquosus)

-Cartilaginous Fish
+Cartilagino us Fish

-Clearnose skate (Raja eglanteria) Х Х
+Clearnose skate ( Raja eglanteria ) X Х